alex-platonov/tech_analysis/README.md

 ## Step 2.
 Chart patterns and technical indicators
 As stated above: Technical analysis is the use of charts and technical indicators to identify trading signals and price patterns so an investigative attempt will be made using the most common indicators.
 UPDATE: so it took me over 2 months to whip this one into shape :)
 UPDATE2: unfortunately this notebook seems to be too heavy for Streamlit cloud implementation.
-If you still wish to make it interactive - please use 02_patterns_and_indicators.py (it is already preconfigured for Streamlit rollout)
+If you still wish to make it interactive - please use `02_patterns_and_indicators.py` (it is already preconfigured for Streamlit rollout).

 For this exercise we shall be taking the same FTSE100 constituent stocks: AZN.L GSK.L ULVR.L BP.L SHEL.L HSBA.L, however, the main honorable Guinea Pig will still be HSBA.L.